claromes/telegramtrac/README.md

 7. Fill the input `channel name` (*copy name from channel link: t.me/CHANNEL_NAME*) and click on `trac` button

 - At each tracking the dataset are grouped in the same file to allow network analysis
-- A late message could be send to your Telegram app about other authentications

 ## Additional Information